non-zone/Contracts/README.md

 ----------------------------------

+### Mobile App Solution
-Our Solution uses Storytelling, Geo-Fencing and Blockchain to create a global map of "special places."
+Our Solution uses Storytelling, Geo-Fencing and Blockchain to create a global map of "special places." <br>
 Users (Zoners/Travelers) can visit usual roads/streets - or may travel on the other side of the world - and can easily "pin" a new Story, based on their personal connection with it.

 Any time Users "pin" a new location, coordinates are added automatically, and they need to add a title/description/hashtag for the Story to be added to the map.

 The Mobile app works as an actual map for Travelers, and as a "Zone Detector" - sending Travelers a pop-up/audio notification any time they enter a new non-zone where stories have already been created.

-Inspiration:
+### Inspiration:
 ◦ Social Distancing COVID turned crowded, lively centers in "non-places", as described by Marc Augé – mere places of transit, where the human beings remain anonymous - and the event, or situation is not relevant enough to be remembered.

 ◦ A Non-Zone is the exact opposite of this.
 It's a personal place.
 A place with a Story.
 Where something has happened.

-◦ Not a map of Locations, then but a map of Stories – to create a deeper human connection in the times of Social Distancing, and a richer traveling experience, whether somewhere on the other side of the world, or right downstairs, in a common road.
+◦ Not a map of Locations, then, but a map of Stories – to create a deeper human connection in the times of Social Distancing, and a richer traveling experience, whether somewhere on the other side of the world, or right downstairs, in a common road.

-- We use a composable, upgradable ERC721 contract for parent (Stories) and children (Interactions) NFTs
-- It relies on Polygon to ensure speed and interoperability of L2, in combination with Biconomy for meta-transactions and usability.
-- Any time a new story receives a first external interaction, the creator starts receiving a stream of h-SPACE tokens thanks to our integration with Superfluid.
-- Interactions are tracked ("mapped") through TheGraph's Matic Subgraph for Business Distribution purposes.

-The more interactions a story receives, the more profitable it becomes - which creates a sort of "interest-bearing NFT" dynamics.

 # Non-Zone's Tokenomics